add-harris/portfolio/src/cloud-computing/README.md

 <img-carousel :sources="$frontmatter.sources"></img-carousel>

-## TikTok
+## TikTok :smile_cat:

-This is TikTok account I found during lockdown of Chef-Cat that makes human food :dango: :fried_shrimp: :shaved_ice: :yum:
+This is TikTok account [@thatlittlepuff](https://www.tiktok.com/@thatlittlepuff?lang=en) that I found during lockdown of Chef-Cat that makes cocktails and human food :fried_shrimp::dango::shaved_ice: :yum:

 <video-box :ogg="$frontmatter.video.ogg" :mp="$frontmatter.video.mp"></video-box>

-How amazing is that !? :heart_eyes:
+How amazing is that !? :heart_eyes_cat:

 ## "That's lovely, but why?" you ask...

 __All the media content for this site is stored and served using [Google Cloud Storage](https://cloud.google.com/storage) (Googles equivalent of Amazon S3).__

-Its available publicly using urls like this:
+They are set up in my personal GCP account and made available publicly using urls like this:

 >- <span class="wrap-text">[https://storage.googleapis.com/portfolio_images_src/portfolio/st-lucia/IMG-5580.JPG](https://storage.googleapis.com/portfolio_images_src/portfolio/st-lucia/IMG-5580.JPG)</span>